jezzsantos/queryany/samples/ri/README.md

 > We anticipate that there will be one of these assemblies for every major domain in the product.

+### Api.Interfaces

+Contains shared definitions for use by apis, intended to be shared across all apis.

+> We anticipate that there will be one of these assemblies for all apis in the product.

-### Services.Interfaces
+### Domain.Interfaces

-Contains shared definitions for service operations, intended to be shared across all services.
+Contains shared definitions for use by domain classes, intended to be shared across all domains.

 Also intended to be shared to service client libraries (if any).